Volunteer Initiatives Program

 Communicators on Patrol

-Communicators would need to be fluent in one of the following languages:
+Communicators would need to be fluent in English and one of the following languages:

-- Schedule to do ride-alongs during week or weekends with patrol officers
+- Schedule and perform ride-alongs during the week or weekends with patrol officers

 - Issuing a ticket/traffic citation

 - Assisting victims of crime e.g. assaults, domestic abuse

 - Driving While Intoxicated (DWI’s)

 - Code One Calls (e.g. Burglary In Progress, Home Invasion)